Harry Kane ‘proud and grateful’ to be awarded Freedom of the City of London

 England captain Harry Kane has said he is “proud and grateful” to be awarded the Freedom of the City of London.

-The award, which he will receive at a ceremony in January, will be made in recognition of his outstanding sporting achievements.
+The award, which the Tottenham striker will receive at a ceremony in January, will be made in recognition of his outstanding sporting achievements.

 One of the City of London’s ancient traditions, the Freedom is believed to have begun in 1237 and enabled recipients to carry out their trade.